 The Role of Breast Ultrasound

-Breast ultrasound or sonography is used in conjunction with a patient’s mammogram to obtain a more in-depth look at a specific area in the breast such as a palpable lump, focal area of pain or focal abnormality seen on a screening mammogram.
+Breast ultrasound or sonography is best used in conjunction with a patient’s mammogram to obtain a more in-depth look at a specific area in the breast such as a palpable lump, focal area of pain or focal abnormality seen on a screening mammogram.
 Breast ultrasound can help radiologists determine whether a mass seen on a mammogram is solid or cystic.

 The quality of breast ultrasound is extremely important.
 In fact, it can make all the difference in detecting a breast cancer or not.
 The quality of breast ultrasound can vary greatly from facility to facility.
 The two most important factors in a obtaining a good quality breast ultrasound are:

 - The skill and experience of the technologist doing the exam

 It doesn’t matter if you have a state-of-the-art ultrasound machine if you have an inexperienced ultrasound technologist performing the exam.
 At WakeRad UNC REX, all of our experienced breast sonographers are certified by The American Registry for Diagnostic Medical Sonography® (ARDMS®) and all of our outpatient breast imaging offices have met the rigorous quality standards required to earn accreditation by the American College of Radiology for Breast Ultrasound.